youngker/apparmor-wiki/AppArmorDelegation.md

 # Application directed delegation

-Applications can take action to delegate some or all of their authority.
+Applications can take action to delegate some or all of their authority to another application.
+This is done by the application taking an explicit action to either delegate an open file descriptor or to delegate profile rules.
+Applications can perform delegation via

+- unix domain socket fd passing
+- apparmor api for fd delegation
+- apparmor api for rule delegation

+It is important to note that the default of task's inheriting open files is not an explicit action and does cause delegation of authority.
+If this behavior is desired it can be achieved through policy directed delegation.

+In addition

 ## Application directed delegation has to be allowed by the profile